stickeeuk/canary/README.md

 _[Why do we install tools into their own directory?](https://github.com/FriendsOfPHP/PHP-CS-Fixer#installation)_

-You should commit this new directory and the config files you have copied over.
+You should commit this new directory and the config files that are installed.

 ## Usage